shortcutssoftware/sc-ols-examples/other/stylist-single-signon/README.md

   is sensitive, please copy and use [example-stylist-credentials-template.js](./js/test/example-stylist-credentials-template.js) as a guide to creating this file using your own stylist credentials.
+- We have not applied any styling to the example web page, but in the case of the iframes, it is not necessary to display these, their only function is to cause the correct cookies to be issued on the correct domain.
+You can safely hide or dispose of them.
 - Please [email us](mailto:api-questions@shortcuts.com.au)
   if you have any questions about this example.